doofmars/ssp-backend/README.md

 ## Running with Docker Compose

-To run the server on a Docker container using Docker Compose, please execute the following from the root directory:
+To build and run the server, frontend, database and reverse proxy as Docker containers using Docker Compose, execute the following from the root directory:

 ```bash
 docker-compose up -d